yotamsali/MinesweeperSolver/README.md

 In case of unexpected result the program will return a non-zero error code.
 All error codes are stated in "src/error_codes.h" file.

 ## Logging

-MinesweeperSolver logs it's operation in every execution under directory named "Logs".
+MinesweeperSolver writes a log in every execution, under a directory named "Logs".
 Log files are named after the execution date and hour.
-Loggign is splited into two levels: Runtime and Debug.
-In default only "Runtime" logs are written, but it can be configured under "hard_coded_config.h".
+Logging is splitted into two levels: "Runtime" and "Debug".
+In default, only "Runtime" logs are written, but it can be configured under "hard_coded_config.h".

 ## Bug reports